 Story, Lore, and the growth opportunity of each character

 We could establish that a lot of the things that I love about Anthem are based on the characters and their quirks.
 BioWare has done an insanely amazing job with the cast.
 I’d dare say that Anthem right now has one of the best voice actors in a shooter looter.
-The work they put to make each character feel alive and “itself” is felt throughout the series especially with Owen, Haluk, Yarrow, Brin, and Faye just to name a few.
+The work they put to make each character feel alive and “themselves” is felt throughout the series especially with Owen, Haluk, Yarrow, Brin, and Faye just to name a few.

 The cues of anger, happiness, pride, indignation, and a quite a modest range of emotions are presented in each character.
 They bring to life the story that is being told with their outstanding performance.
 If I have to name one of the things I love about Anthem on a Top 5 it would be the voice actors and their characters.
 It’s hands down one of the best casts.